Project introduction ---

 • Economic Sustainability: The reuse of materials and waste, for example, as spare parts and new innovation solutions, promotes business opportunities.

-• Social and Cultural Sustainability and Equality: The SERkut project will increase the environmental and circular economy expertise of businesses and cities.
+• Social and Cultural Sustainability and Equality: The SERkut project increased the environmental and circular economy expertise of businesses and cities.
 The environmental expertise gained during the project supports responsible actions in the everyday lives of citizens and promotes sustainable development.